DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ## 2.2 Test-bed administration tool

 The Test-bed is a collection of distributed services running in a network environment.
 You can compare it to a theatre play, where the stage needs to be prepared, the musicians must be ready, as well as the light and sound engineers.
-The Test-bed admin tool helps you by monitoring both the CIS and the CSS to support understanding what is/was going on during a trail: to determine whether all services are ready, and that their inputs and outputs are correct.
+The Test-bed admin tool helps you by monitoring both the CIS and the CSS to support understanding what is/was going on during a Trial: to determine whether all services are ready, and that their inputs and outputs are correct.
 Also in case a service encounters any errors, this is made visible and the errors can be inspected - are they serious and do we need to stop our Trial, or can we ignore them safely and run on.

 This does not only apply to the test-bed's core tools, gateways and services, but also for the connected simulators and solutions.